Home Buyer Rebates: How to Get Cash Back at Closing

 UpNest

 Like Clever, UpNest matches you with local real estate agents for free.
-But UpNest agents aren’t required to offer buyer rebates, meaning you may have to talk to multiple agents before finding one that’s willing to offer you a portion of their commission in the form of a rebate.
+But UpNest agents aren’t required to offer buyer rebates, meaning you may have to talk to multiple agents before finding one willing to offer you a portion of their commission in the form of a rebate.
 Learn more about how UpNest and Clever savings compare.

 Redfin